In September 2019, we analyzed 600 cafes on Google to learn more about how they managed to rank in their Local 3 Pack.

 A large number of reviews is a common theme for the top ranking cafes on Google.

-In this modern age of online reviews, every cafe should be implementing a regular strategy to collect them.
+In this modern age of online reviews, every cafe should be implementing a regular strategy to collect and respond to them.

 The Best Cafes on Google Average 400 Photos

 Another clear statistic was that a high number of photos was associated with the top ranking cafes on Google.

 An average of 400 photos was found to be another key element of a cafes success.

 Although again, it varies greatly between our four countries:

 Although it seems a huge number, the method behind collecting them, is not too different to collecting customer reviews.